ztiffany/libfabric-cray/man/fi_gni.7.md

 # REQUIREMENTS

-The GNI provider run on Cray XC systems running CLE 5.2 UP02 or higher using gcc version 4.9 or higher.
+The GNI provider runs on Cray XC systems running CLE 5.2 UP02 or higher using gcc version 4.9 or higher.

 # SUPPORTED FEATURES